Keto Cooking With Palm Oil: Nutritional Benefits vs. Environmental Costs

 Is There an Environmentally Friendly Keto Variety of Palm Oil?

 Although we’ve just covered how the topic of a major controversy going on right now is palm oil, keto approval and environmental benefits can both be met with one type of this oil.
-A specific variety that is ok for keto and is also an environmentally friendly variety of palm oil is called red palm oil.
+One particular variety that is okay for keto and is also environmentally friendly is known as red palm oil.

 Red palm oil is another word for unrefined palm oil.
 The most common type of palm oil found in stores and used in households is highly processed and has a very light yellow or clear color.